 Let’s face it, disposable nursing pads are expensive.
 And, have you looked at the price of reusable ones?
-Here is a quick and easy project to make your own nursing pads – and these are reusable and contoured, so they fit well.
-Although you can make them out of any absorbent and washable fabric, using flannel keeps them soft and absorbent.
+Here is a quick and easy project how to make homemade nursing pads – and these are reusable and contoured, so they fit well.

 How to Make Reusable Contoured Nursing Pads